 Not by talking about pink cars, of course.
 Not by writing blog posts about the best way a woman can fix her makeup by using the rearview mirror.

-The main thing is – stop looking down on them!
 Don’t presume they don’t know a thing about automotive, and certainly don’t create an infographic with 12 different ways to park a car.
 Patronizing attitude is one of the main reasons women feel offended.
 Next time a woman walks into your shop to buy a car, don’t recommend her a family car.
 Who is to say she has kids or wants to have a family?
 Listen to her instead.
-Maybe she’ll end up buying an SUV.
+Maybe she’ll end up buying a sleek sports car.

-Considering the social context, it’s not so strange that automotive industry is still so stiff, man-oriented and mainly operated by men, when women have been purchasing and driving cars for almost a century now.
+Considering the social context, it’s not so strange that automotive industry is still so stiff, man-oriented and mainly operated by men.
+However, women have been purchasing and driving cars for almost a century now, so it’s high time something changes.

 Marketing can help you communicate your message to the widest possible audience.
 Even (and especially) those who have been neglected historically.